Superintendent’s Spotlight: Siena “SiSi” Donahue

 SiSi has nothing but love and gratitude for her fellow flyers, especially dad, and knows how fortunate she is to have grown up in the community.

-“It taught me that no matter what, there are people who will support you, which is such a great thing to learn at a young age,” SiSi said.
+“It taught me that no matter what, there are people who will support you, which is such a great thing to learn at a young age,” she said.
 “Because it gave me the confidence that, no matter what, even if I mess up, there will be people encouraging me to get back up and try again.”

 SiSi is headed back to nationals next year, and she was also interviewed recently by ABC for an upcoming segment on the sport, which will air on Nightline.